Rocketry: The Nambi Effect: Plot

-Nambi's focus is now on cryogenic engines which he believes will make India competent to participate in the world satellite market.
-Knowing ISRO's limitations in terms of time and resources, Nambi decides to purchase these engines from some other country.
-He strikes a deal with Russia (then USSR) after informing them that he knows about their cryogenic missiles, told to him by his Russian friend in Princeton.
-He requests 4 of them to be imported to India.
+Nambi's focus is now on cryogenic engines, which he believes will make India competent to participate in the world satellite market.
+Knowing ISRO's limitations in terms of time and resources, Nambi decides to purchase these engines from another country.
+He strikes a deal with the USSR, after informing them that he knows about their cryogenic missiles, as informed by a Russian friend of his, in Princeton.
+He requests that four engines be imported to India.
 After the Russians agree, the Americans find out about this deal and try their best to break it.
-While USSR is on the brink of collapse, Nambi and his colleagues manage to expedite the transfer process and sneak out a couple of engines from under the Americans' nose with the help of the Russians.
+While the USSR is on the brink of collapse, Nambi and his colleagues manage to expedite the transfer process and sneak out a couple of engines from under the Americans' nose, with the help of the Russians.

-Back in India, Nambi is arrested out of the blue while news of his treason spreads like wildfire.
-He is taken to a guest house in Trivandrum where he is beaten and tortured in an attempt to make him confess to his alleged crimes.
-He also recognizes that the officials are trying to make him repeat their sentences and that there is a recording device in the room to capture it.
+Back in India, one day, Nambi is arrested out of the blue, while news of his treason spreads like wildfire.
+He is taken to a guest house in Trivandrum, where he is beaten and tortured in an attempt to make him confess to his alleged crimes.
+He also recognizes that the officials are trying to make him repeat their sentences and that there is a recording device in the room to capture them.
 However, Nambi holds his ground and denies all charges.
-It was alleged that Nambi met Mariam, a Maldivian woman, in a hotel in Chennai and after being caught in her trap, he was forced to sell India's rocketry secrets to Pakistan.
-After being hospitalized due to his injuries, Nambi is met by CBI official P. M. Nair, who thoroughly investigates the matter.
-Nair brings Mariam and her friend, along with a few others into the room.
-Mariam and her friend reveal that the Kerala police officer in charge of the investigation, Gopal, tortured and threatened them and made them falsely incriminate Nambi, whom they have never met before.
-They also apologize to Nambi for ruining his reputation and causing pain to him and his family.
-Nair also figures out that all the accused in this case were members of ISRO's cryogenic wing, and concludes that it was a huge ploy by some powerful parties to hinder India's progress in the cryogenic sector.
+It was alleged that Nambi met Mariam, a Maldivian woman, in a hotel in Madras, and after being caught in her trap, he was forced to sell India's rocketry secrets to Pakistan.
+After being hospitalized for his injuries, Nambi is met by a CBI official, P. M. Nair, who thoroughly investigates the matter.
+Nair finds Mariam and interrogates her and her friend, along with a few others.
+Mariam and her friend reveal that the Malayali police officer in charge of the investigation, Gopal, tortured and threatened them to falsely incriminate Nambi, whom they have never met before.
+They also apologize to him for completely tarnishing his reputation and causing pain to him and his family.
+Nair also figures out that all of the accused people in the case are members of the cryogenic wing at ISRO, and concludes that it was a huge ploy by some powerful parties to hinder India's progress in the cryogenic sector.

-Months later, Nambi receives bail and returns to his house to find his family members traumatized by the way they were treated by others.
-Nambi's wife Meena is in need of psychiatric help and the rest of his family are still shunned by the society.
-Hence, Nambi decides that he has to clear his name so that his family may lead normal lives in the future.
+Months later, Nambi receives bail and returns to his house to find his family members traumatized by the way they were treated by society.
+Nambi's wife, Meena Narayanan, needs urgent psychiatric help, and the rest of his family is still shunned by society.
+Hence, Nambi decides that he has to clear his name publicly so that his family members can lead normal and peaceful lives in the future.
 Years later, Nambi is proven innocent by the Supreme Court and returns to ISRO, helping his colleagues with the Mangalyaan mission.
-Nambi is later awarded the Padma Bhushan for his contributions to Indian Space Research.
+Following the success of the mission, in 2019, Nambi is awarded the Padma Bhushan for his contributions to Indian Space Research.